Mjz86/c_colon/mcc.md

-a change, read or write in a volatile-ly used region of memory may not be optimized out.
+a change, read or write in a volatile used region of memory may not be optimized out.

- volatile often has to come with the unstable+unrestricted qualifiers so thet need explicit mention.
+ volatile has to come with the unstable+unrestricted qualifiers , similar to other unsafe qualifiers , it is incompatible with them by design, reason being, what does even an  stable volatile value even mean? its praradoxical